kadena-io/marmalade/pact/marmalade.md

 - `receiver`: receiver account
 - `amount`: amount to be transferred

-`policy::enforce-transfer` function of the policy contract is executed at `transfer`.
+`policy-manager.enforce-transfer` calls `policy:enforce-transfer` in stored token-policies, and the function is executed at `ledger.transfer`.

 ### Sale